Shivamkanse2104/Infosys-milestone/README.md

 i think we want to use the same milestone 3 code for the milestone 4... and add the milestone 4 models... whether it is right!!!

 guys... we can do the code in milestone4_code.py... it is okay

+okay

+can you share the pics what are things shoulld include in ppt